USB: Overview

-USB was designed to standardize the connection of peripherals to personal computers, both to communicate with and to supply electric power.
-It has largely replaced interfaces such as serial ports and parallel ports and has become commonplace on a wide range of devices.
-Examples of peripherals that are connected via USB include computer keyboards and mice, video cameras, printers, portable media players, mobile (portable) digital telephones, disk drives, and network adapters.
+USB was designed to standardize the connection of peripherals to personal computers, both to exchange data and to supply electric power.
+It has largely replaced interfaces such as serial ports and parallel ports and has become commonplace on various devices.
+Peripherals connected via USB include computer keyboards and mice, video cameras, printers, portable media players, mobile (portable) digital telephones, disk drives, and network adapters.

-USB connectors have been increasingly replacing other types as charging cables of portable devices.
+USB connectors have been increasingly replacing other types of charging cables for portable devices.